jcsmileyjr/BlackJack/README.md

 ### Motivation:

 The goal was to practice building apps in shorter time periods, write cleaner code, and improve user experience with animation.
 This meant pre-planning with hi-fi wire-framing using Adobe XD, using React-Bootstrap while developing with React, practicing animations, and intentional breaking the code into smaller components.

+##### Special Update
+This project was updated a year later to include backend integration with Netlify server-less functions and database support using AirTable.com.
+The goal was to allow a user to save their high score and see other players high score.

 ### WireFrame